AlanyTan/nestjs-template/README.md

 With a TypeScript file open, in bottom right of IDE, click _{}_ beside TypeScript, to use the project version of TypeScript.

+## VSC - launching

-You can debug the service or the tests using the provided VSC launch configurations.
+You can run the service and the tests using the VSC launch configurations in `.vscode/launch.json` under the _Run and Debug_ menu.

-Recommended extensions:
+The VSC test launchers are configured to use the `.env` file instead of `test/test.env`.

+## VSC - Recommended extensions

 - Mongo `mongodb.mongodb-vscode` to view and edit your collections
 - Jest `Orta.vscode-jest` to run individual tests easily.
 Root configuration file allows for both unit and service tests execution but for service tests you need to add this VSC setting: